Monday, July 4, 2016

 For these and other reasons, many doctors are taking a long, hard look at blood transfusions.
 Several studies have shown that patients that are treated without blood transfusions have shorter stays in the hospital, and fewer post-operative problems.

 For example, doctors such as Dr. Jimmy Chow of St. Luke's Medical Center in Phoenix, as well as others, have developed micro-invasive hip replacement procedures.
-Hip replacement is typically a bloody operation, but Chow claims that with his method the patient loses no more than 200 cc's - about 6 ounces - of blood.
+Hip replacement used to be a bloody operation, but nowadays hip-replacement patients lose almost no blood.

 Next time you read a story that uses the expression "life saving blood transfusion," you might want to forward this article to the writer of that story.